 With more manufacturers improving their vehicles’ fuel economy, and even introducing electric models like the Ford F-150 Lightning or the VNR Electric, there will be plenty of options for more sustainable truck driving soon, and a much lower truck carbon footprint.

 If these options are out of reach for you right now, fret not.
 Thankfully, there are now options out there that allow you to simultaneously drive your truck and take care of the planet.
-By supporting activities that mitigate or prevent CO2, such as forestry carbon offsets, you can essentially erase the effects of your vehicle.
+By supporting activities that mitigate or prevent CO2, such as tree planting carbon offsets, you can essentially erase the effects of your vehicle.
 You can find some of the best carbon offsets programs here.

 Learn More About Your Emissions: